-Rules of the SEC require us to provide our annual report to shareholders for fiscal year 2007 to each shareholder who receives this proxy statement, which includes our Annual Report on Form 10-K for the fiscal year ended December 31, 2007.
+Rules of the SEC require us to provide our annual report to shareholders for fiscal year 2008, which includes our Annual Report on Form 10-K for the fiscal year ended December 31, 2008 to each shareholder who receives this proxy statement.
 We will also provide copies of the same material to brokers, dealers, banks, voting trustees and their nominees for the benefit of their beneficial owners of record.
-Additional copies of the Annual Report and Annual Report on Form 10-K are available without charge to shareholders upon written request to: Quaker Chemical Corporation, One Quaker Park, 901 Hector Street, Conshohocken, Pennsylvania 19428, Attention: Irene M. Kisleiko, Assistant Secretary.
+Additional copies of the Annual Report, including our Annual Report on Form 10-K are available without charge to shareholders upon written request to: Quaker Chemical Corporation, One Quaker Park, 901 Hector Street, Conshohocken, Pennsylvania 19428, Attention: Irene M. Kisleiko, Assistant Secretary.